Dmoisoff/ShareYourBuild/README.md

 }
 ```

-The code below is how I parse the formdata with multiple instructionStep
+The code below is how I parse the formdata with multiple instruction Step

 ```rb
 def update_instructions